Getting started

 What is the status of ArcGIS API 3.x for JavaScript?

-Esri's legacy JavaScript API, version 3.x will be retired on July 1, 2024.
+Esri's legacy JavaScript API, version 3.x retired on July 1, 2024.
 See the ArcGIS API for JavaScript, Version 3.x Retirement blog for more information.

 What is the best process to migrate from version 3.x to 4.x?

-There have been significant changes to the object model in order to enable higher productivity and effectiveness.
-Due to these major changes in the API, the cleanest approach is to re-write apps from scratch when building with the JavaScript Maps SDK.
-For more information, see Migrating from 3.x to 4.29 or the functionality matrix.
+In 4.x, there are significant improvements to the object model.
+The cleanest approach is to re-write apps from scratch when building with the JavaScript Maps SDK.
+For more information, see Migrating from 3.x to 4.31 or the functionality matrix.